mars-sim/mars-sim/CONFIGURATION.md

-The Mars Simulation Project can be configured by editing the XML files inside mars-sim-core-${Version}.jar's 'conf' subdirectory.
+# Configuration

+## Utility Tool

-It's recommended you use utility tool such as '7 Zip File Manager' to manipulate these xml files inside the jar file without having to compress and uncompress other files.
+In order to manipulate these xml files inside the jar file, we recommend installing the [7-Zip File Manager](https://www.7-zip.org/) that allows users to manipulate files insides a jar file on the fly without having to manually compressing, uncompressing, cutting and pasting of files.

+## Location

+The Mars Simulation Project's configuration files are primarily written in XML format.
+They are located inside the '/conf' sub-directory of the mars-sim jar file.
+Specifically, they are inside the resources folder of the mars-sim-core maven submodule.

+## Editing

+Hover the mouse cursor over the mars-sim jarfile.
+Right click on the jarfile to bring up a menu.
+Choose the option '7-Zip' and 'Open archive'.
+In the 7-zip FIle Manager, go to the directory '\conf' Right click on a xml file of your interest
+Choose 'Edit' to open up that xml

+## Backup

 It is recommended that you make a backup of the original configuration file before editing it as user-created XML errors can cause mars-sim fail to start.

-The following files are edited:
+## List of xml files

 buildings.xml:	    Modify or create new buildings based on functional
                   	components.